InstrumentsLearn

 Written by Dan Farrant

-Each and every country has a unique take on music.
+Every country has a unique take on music.
 Some use specific instruments that they invented themselves or adapt ones that originated from other countries.

 While not exactly known for it, Filipinos happen to be very musical people.
 They value music and dance dearly.
 In fact, most of their traditional musical instruments are still used to this day!